Marlen-B/Portfolio-Analytics/README.md

 # Portfolio-Analytics

-This repository showcases my data analytics projects, focused on transforming raw data into actionable insights through interactive dashboards.
-The projects include analyses of real estate market trends and technical support operations, with emphasis on KPIs, performance monitoring, and decision support.
+This repository showcases my data analytics projects, focused on transforming raw data into actionable insights through data analysis and interactive dashboards.
+The projects include analyses of real estate market trends, technical support operations, and customer churn, with emphasis on KPIs, performance monitoring, customer behavior analysis, and decision support